SimonHayter/devbuddy-twitter-feed/readme.txt

 == Changelog ==

+= 3.3.0 =
+* The plugin has had Internationalization implemented, no translations are currently bundled with the plugin

 = 3.2.0 =
 * Feeds now have the facility to display embedded image media along with the tweet.
 Simply update the option on the settings page, or add `show_images="yes"` to your shortcode, or add `'show_images' => 'yes'` to the options array of your template tag
 * Feeds have the option of loading media content over HTTPS.
 Simply update the option on the settings page, or add `https="yes"` to your shortcode, or add `'https' => 'yes'` to the options array of your template tag